MarkJaroski/solution-lab-race-conditions-partial-construction/README.md

 So that's exactly what my Turbo-Intruder settings script does.
-For each registration it also queues a confirmation POST in the hope that one or mroe of them hit the tiny window during which confirmation can be done a null token.
+For each registration it also queues a confirmation POST in the hope that one or more of them hit the tiny window during which confirmation can be done a null token.
 The server of course processes the requests in whatever order it chooses.
 So it's all luck from here: